goooseman/devsparks-blog/SPEC.md

 One theme with light and dark variations.
 Theme implementation is JS/CSS only.
 - When site is loaded, system theme should be checked if possible.
-- Website should watch for system theme changes and update site's theme.
+- Website should watch for system theme changes.
 - Website theme should be control with switcher, so both CSS should be always connected
 - JS Adds `body__theme__light` or `body__theme__dark` class to body.
 - Theme CSS variblaes should be attached to `body__theme__light` and `body__theme__dark`: